Two Big, Embarrassing CONFESSIONS

 I enlisted the help of a top relationship coach and even trained and got certified as a relationship coach myself.

-It took me SIX long and humbling months before Chelsea felt close enough to me to come back.
+It took me SIX long and humbling months before Amy felt close enough to me to come back.

 But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship without losing herself.